rajannpatel/ubuntupbx/README.md

 ## STEP 1:
 ### Set up a cloud-deployment workspace on Windows, macOS, or Linux

-Use Multipass or LXD to create a Linux environment for use as your cloud-deployment workspace, and connect to its shell.
+Instead of installing the Google Cloud CLI software directly on your Ubuntu workstation, use containers or virtual machines for process isolation and general organization or your local workspace.
+Multipass or LXD are available options to create a Linux environment for use as your cloud-deployment workspace.

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />

-On Windows and macOS [Multipass](https://multipass.run/install) provides Linux virtual machines on demand.
+1. On Windows and macOS, install [Multipass](https://multipass.run/install) for Linux virtual machines on demand.

+2. Launch a virtual machine named "cloud-deployment-workspace":

+        multipass launch --name cloud-deployment-workspace

 <img alt="Linux" width="50" src="./images/icons8-linux-server-100.png" />

-On Linux, you can launch a [LXD container for the google-cloud-cli](./lxd.md) for process isolation and general organization or your local workspace.
+On Linux, [LXD](https://canonical.com/lxd/install) is a system container and virtual machine manager.
+It's built on top of LXC (Linux Containers) but provides a more user-friendly and feature-rich experience.
+Think of LXD as the tool you use to manage LXC containers, making it easier to create, configure, and run them.

+1. Install and initialize LXD

+        sudo apt install -y snapd
+        snap list lxd &> /dev/null && sudo snap refresh lxd --channel latest/stable || sudo snap install lxd --channel latest/stable
+        lxd init --auto

+2. Launch a LXD container named **cloud-deployment-workspace** and map your user account on the host machine to the default **ubuntu** user account in the container:

+        lxc launch ubuntu:noble cloud-deployment-workspace -c raw.idmap="both 1000 1000"

+3. Optional Step: mount your home directory into the container as a disk named "ubuntupbx-home", to conveniently access your files from within the container:

+        lxc config device add cloud-deployment-workspace ubuntupbx-home disk source=~/ path=/home/ubuntu

+4. Enter the LXD container as the **ubuntu** user:

+        lxc exec cloud-deployment-workspace -- su -l ubuntu

 <hr>